Frequently asked questions

 What will we cover?

-What antiracism is and how white supremacy functions in your leadership
+Understand and begin to examine how white supremacy functions in your leadership so that you can disrupt it

 Who helped create the course materials?